 In 1979, TVA operations of Tellico Dam on the Little Tennessee River began, creating a reservoir with approximately 357 miles of shoreline.
-In June 2000, TVA issued the Tellico RLMP (2000 RLMP) and Environmental Impact Statement (EIS) for managing its 12,643 acres of public lands on the reservoir.
+In June 2000, TVA issued the Tellico RLMP (2000 RLMP) and Environmental Impact Statement (EIS) for managing its 12,643 acres2 of public lands on the reservoir.
 Tellico did not have a TVA RLMP prior to 2000.
-However, TVA did manage many of the Tellico Reservoir lands in accordance with Contract
+However, TVA did manage many of the Tellico Reservoir lands in accordance with Contract TV-60000A, which is in partnership with the Tellico River Development Agency (TRDA).
+TVA and TRDA continue to work cooperatively to carry out the terms of the Contract.

-&lt;sup>1 In the 2000 Tellico RLMP, Zone 5 parcels were zoned for "Industrial/Commercial," Zone 6 parcels were zoned for "Recreation," and Zone 7 parcels were zoned for "Residential Access."
+1 In the 2000 Tellico RLMP, Zone 5 parcels were zoned for "Industrial/Commercial," Zone 6 parcels were zoned for "Recreation," and Zone 7 parcels were zoned for "Residential Access."
 Under the revised plan, Zone 5 parcels will be identified as "Industrial," Zone 6 parcels will be identified as "Developed Recreation," and Zone 7 parcels will be identified as "Shoreline Access."